luyadev/luya/docs/guide/app-themes.md

 At first search the requested path in the first column.
 On a match searching in the list of theme paths for a exists file in the defined order.

-## Theme packages (composer.json)
+## Theme packages

 When developing a LUYA theme for distribution via Packagist, the theme information can be stored in the `composer.json`.
 This makes the installation process for the consumer very short.
-Adding the Theme package to the composer.json run `composer update` and `luya import` and the theme appear in the Layout overview.
+Adding the theme package to the `composer.json` run `composer update` and `luya import` and the theme appears in the *Layouts* overview.

-In the `extra.luya.themes` section of the composer json an array with themes can be provided.
-Either a path to a folder which contains the `theme.json` or a direct path to a theme.json file is possible:
+In the `extra.luya.themes` section of the `composer.json` an array with themes can be provided.
+Either a path to a folder which contains the `theme.json` or a direct path to a `theme.json` file is possible:

 ```json